eclipse-edc/Connector/onboarding.md

 Please also note that the registering of Policies is omitted from this document for clarity.

-The `FileTransferExtension` also registers a `FileTransferFlowController`, which is basically a glorified `cp` process with some additional checking Please note that the provider connector does *not* add the `api` module, so that means that no REST API is offered by the provider!
+The `FileTransferExtension` also registers a `FileTransferFlowController`, which is basically a glorified `cp` process with some additional checking please note that the provider connector does *not* add the `api` module, so that means that no REST API is offered by the provider!
 In order to make use of the `FileTransferExtension`, we simply must add the correct dependency to the provider's build
 file: